jeneaadams/stat5710-51/project/2023APR22_JA-AT_proposal.md

 - **Food access**: The Neighborhood Food Retail dataset includes GEOID level assessments of food access relevant to distance and types of high produce grocery stores, as well as if that area is a high poverty area.
 We chose this to understand the livability of certain areas with respect to their access to fresh food options, which have positive impacts on health.

 - **Hospital locations**: locations of hospitals by type of care provided.
-We chose this to understand the distribution and acess to healthcare in each census block.
+We chose this to understand the distribution and access to healthcare in each census block.

 - **Heat Vulnerability**: scores and indicators for heat vulnerability by census block and prevalence of heat-related illnesses.
 This may or may not be related to access to green space and tree canopy.
 This data gives us an idea of environmental variables which contribute to health outcomes and quality of life for Philadelphia residents.